 OUR FOUNDER, CHUCK COLSON

-Chuck Colson, President Nixon's "hatchet man," served time in a federal prison camp where he felt led by God to honor a promise he made to remember prisoners and their families.
+Charles Colson, former White House council, and President Nixon's "hatchet man," served time in a federal prison camp where he felt led by God to honor a promise he made to remember prisoners and their families.
 That promise grew into the world's largest family of prison ministries.

 THE LEGACY OF CHUCK COLSON